nyaxiom/bluzyblryuki/README.md

 extract a zip file into the same directory with .ipynb files

-create an "images" folder and put your test images
+create an "images" directory and put your test images inside